-Obviously, Darwin was not feminist but through his arguments, he was valuing feminist arguments by focusing the influence of the environmental factors so that he was not biological determinist.
+Obviously, Darwin was not feminist but through his arguments, he was valuing feminist arguments by focusing the agency and indeterminacies of environmental ‘natural’ factors so that he was not biological determinist.
 According to him, natural selection was the result of the interrelation between culture, society, political (artificial selection) and heritable characteristics as well (Grosz, 2005, p.27).
 As a result, Darwin should be studied by feminists.
-However, most of the feminist are dogmatically hostile to the sayings about “nature” without considering the deep arguments behind it so that they avoid studying such things.
-As a result, they put themselves in risk of closing themselves to the understanding of the notions and the underlying deep meanings.
+However, most of the feminist are dogmatically hostile to studying “nature” without considering the deep arguments behind it so that they avoid studying such things.
+As a result, they are at risk of closing themselves to the understanding of the notions and the underlying deep meanings.
 By simply avoiding, they also avoid using such notion in order to explain their theories more and more deeply with the help of the new notions that they simply and dogmatically refuse.
 By not improving themselves, they basically do not evolve their self-overcoming (Grosz, 2005, p.27).

 Lidya